jmcook1186/BrightLink/README.md

 The general model is that a donor defines a reward, target and time period, for example they may propose that a 10,000 DAI reward is available for a 15% increase in the detectable vegetation in a town over summer (June-August).
 This becomes encoded logic in the BrightLink smart contract.
 This includes the previous year's data being generated as a baseline to compare against by running the geospatial processing scripts.
 After the set time period, the scripts are run again to get updated estimates.
 If the updated data is sufficiently improved against the baseline, then the donated DAI is paid out to the community wallet.
 If not, the DAI is returned to the donor.
 In between times, the DAI is held in an Aave lending pool, generating profit for the BrightLink platform.

 Ongoing blog posts about this project development can be found at [www.tothepoles.co.uk/](https://tothepoles.co.uk/category/eolink/)*
+NB ONLY VEGETATION MODEL FUNCTIONAL AT THE MOMENT (ALBEDO MODEL COMING SOON)!

 ### Mechanism